-Apache CouchDB is an open source document NoSQL database that uses JSON for storing documents.
-In this article, Jan Lehnardt gives an overview of CouchDB, its architecture and what problems it aims to solve and why it is different from all other databases.
+Apache CouchDB is a Document NoSQL database that uses JSON for storing documents.
+In this article, Jan Lehnardt gives an overview of CouchDB, its architecture and what problems it aims to solve.
+3

 There's recently been a lot of discussion about the convergence of SOA Governance and API Management.
-Services and APIs appear to deal with similar concerns, but historically the approach & philosophy has been different.
-Is there convergence and how?
 InfoQ spoke to a panel of SOA Governance and API Management experts to garner their views.
 2

 While both API and SOA have similar business and technical goals, many API proponents continue to describe APIs as a significantly different approach with little connection to SOA.
-They often promote a deep and divisive schism between pragmatic REST APIs and SOA.
-The division inhibits cleanly integrating SOA services and RESTful APIs into a unified architecture.
+1

 Many development teams publish SOA services, yet struggle to create a service architecture that is widely shared, re-used, and adopted across internal development teams.
 1